idekerlab/MutationProjector/README.md

-## :fire: Making predictions using the pre-trained MutationProjector
+## :gear: Making predictions using the pre-trained MutationProjector
 ![Screenshot](./Figures/Figure2.jpg)

-### (A) Predictions using the transfer-learned models
+### :arrow_forward: (A) Predictions using the transfer-learned models
 To use transfer-learned models for immunotherapy/chemotherapy response, metastasis or tissue-of-origin prediction, execute the following: